Asthma Technical Summary:

 In summary, these three international agencies, after thorough scientific reviews concluded that MMA should not be regarded as an asthma causing chemical or "asthmagen" was based upon the fact that:

-- Despite MMA's widespread use it had been implicated in only a small number of clinical case histories reported in the literature and,
+Despite MMA's widespread use it had been implicated in only a small number of clinical case histories reported in the literature and,

 The lack of a clear causal relationship between MMA exposure and development of the asthmatic condition meant that MMA should not be regarded as an "asthmagen."
+Until the EU RAC opinion is decided at EU Commission level, MMA remains unclassified for Respiratory Sensitization within the EU.

 References:

 Borak J., Fields C., Andrews L. and Pemberton M. Methyl Methacrylate and Respiratory Sensitization: A Critical Review.
 Critical Reviews in Toxicology.
 2011; 41(3): 230-268.
-Click here for publication.
+Publication.